 Law at Winchester

-Winchester’s LLB Hons Law course is unique in its practical application of knowledge during the course of your studies.
-You will get the opportunity to work with charities and organisation as a lawyer later in your course but practical skills will be built from year one with seminars in mooting.
-Mooting being the ability to present an arguement in court to defeat an opponent.
+Winchester’s LLB Hons Law course is unique in its practical application of knowledge during your studies.
+Later in your course, you will work with charities and organisations as a lawyer.
+Still, valuable skills will be built from year one with seminars in mooting.
+Mooting is the ability to present an argument in court to defeat an opponent.

 Primary Education at Winchester

-Winchester was first established in 1840 as a school for training teachers and this tradition continues today as Winchester is the top university for primary education training in the south of England.
-They have fantastic facilities including an entire section of the library set aside as a space for primary education students filled with learning aids and books.
-The university has links with over 450 schools giving students the opportunity to develop great experience during their degree.
+Winchester was first established in 1840 as a school for training teachers.
+This tradition continues today as Winchester is South England’s top university for primary education training.
+They have fantastic facilities, including an entire library filled with learning aids and books for primary education students.
+The university has links with over 450 schools, allowing students to develop great experiences during their degree.

-Acceptance rate at the University of Winchester is 40-50%, making it middling on the range of difficulty to get in.
+The acceptance rate at the University of Winchester is 40-50%, making it moderately difficult to get in.

 What is the gender split at the University of Winchester?